tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/SDK 文档/Android 接入指南/厂商通道接入指南/荣耀通道接入_intl_en.md

 ## Overview
-Starting from v1.3.3.0, the TPNS SDK supports connection to the HONOR Push channel.
-This channel is a system-level push channel officially provided by HONOR.
+Starting from v1.3.3.0, the Tencent Push Notification Service SDK supports connection to the HONOR Push channel.
+The HONOR channel is a system-level push channel officially provided by HONOR.
 On an HONOR phone, push messages can be delivered through HONOR's system channel without opening the application.
 For more information, see [HONOR Push Overview](https://developer.hihonor.com/doc/guides/100220).

 >?
 > - Currently, the HONOR channel only supports HONOR devices on Magic UI 6.0 or later, while older HONOR devices can use the Huawei Push channel instead.
 In the future, the HONOR channel will also support HONOR devices on Magic UI 5.0 and 4.0.